-- 1. Specified device does not exist.

-- 2. The volume is not mounted.

-- 3. A problem exists with the device.

-- 4. Specified directory does not exist.

-- 5. The volume is full or the device is write protected.
+- 1. The specified device or directory does not exist. - 2.
+The volume is not mounted. - 3.
+The volume is full or the device is write-protected. - 4.
+A hardware problem exists with the device.

-Suggested User Response: Check the five possible error conditions listed above.
-Also check for spelling errors on the output file specifications.
+Check for each error condition.
+Also check for spelling errors in the output file specifications.